-The DLM alternate assessment is designed to assess a student's knowledge, skills, and understanding of the Essential Elements, not the student's ability to use braille.
+The DLM Alternate Assessment System supplies braille forms for some science Essential Elements at the Target linkage level during the spring assessment window.
+The DLM alternate assessment is designed to assess a student's knowledge, skills, and understandings of the Essential Elements, not the student's ability to use braille.
 Braille testlets are for students who read braille proficiently and should not be selected for emerging braille readers.
+All braille forms are uncontracted braille.